 About the institution

-The Hellenic IT Museum, the only IT Museum in Southeastern Europe, started its activities in 2009 and since 2012 it has been the first official institution in Greece to gather knowledge about the development in the field of IT from the 1970s to the mid-1990s in a single space.
+The Hellenic IT Museum is the only IT Museum in Southeastern Europe, started its activities in 2009 and since 2012 it has been the first official institution in Greece to gather knowledge about the development in the field of IT from the 1970s to the mid-1990s in a single space.

-It started in 2018 as a desire for a technology museum to follow the technological trends in the tourism industry.
-Because of its subject matter, it tends to adapt to new technological developments so implementing a virtual tour was the next step.
+It started in 2018 as a vision for a technology museum to stay updated with the latest technological trends in the tourism industry.
+Due to its subject matter, the museum always strives to adapt to new technological developments, making the implementation of a virtual tour the next logical step.

-During the period of the global pandemic, this category of the website saw an increase in traffic as, in addition to ordinary users, it became a learning tool in the context of tele-education for a large number of school institutions throughout the country.
+During the global pandemic, this section of the website experienced a significant increase in traffic.
+In addition to regular users, it also became a valuable learning tool for numerous school institutions across the country, supporting tele-education efforts.

 This practice is sponsored by an industry company in the context of corporate social responsibility.